NewMai/gitTest/readme.txt

 Git test txt.

-This is the second version.
+Those are the second version.